flieckster/02-css-html-bootstap/README.md

 * nav bar installed and set up with all links working
 * background image added
 * sticky footer added
+* linked in and personal site added to footer using icons from fontawesome css.
-* bootstrap responsive layout ultilized
+* bootstrap responsive layout ultilized.